billscofield/billscofield.github.io/_posts/2018-05-04-css-cheat-sheet.md

         * The second parameter defines the point at which the action declared in our @keyframes will occur.
 This value is optional and will default to “end” if left unspecified.
 A direction of “start” denotes a left-continuous function and our animation’s first step will be completed as soon as the animation begins.
 It will jump immediately to the end of the first step and stay there until the end of this step duration.

-        * A direction of “end” denotes a right-continuous function and directs the movement to stay put until the duration of the first step is completed.
+        * A direction of “end” denotes([dɪˈnəʊt] 代表，指代，意思是) a right-continuous function and directs the movement to stay put until the duration of the first step is completed.
 Each option essentially moves the element from a different side and will produce different positioning for the same animation.
         * Here’s a visual:

         <img src="http://www.刘蛟.中国/resources/CSS-Cheat-Sheet/stepsvisual.webp">